 - Remove moisture and condensation in the roof space.

 - Reduce condensation and mold in winter by recycling cold damp air

-- Save plastic underlay or Sisalation foil from breaking up and disintegrating with a cooler roof space
+- Wind Turbine Roof Ventilators will save plastic underlay or Sisalation foil from breaking up and disintegrating with a cooler roof space

 - Remove stale air from the roof

 - It helps reduce damaging moisture.
 Excessive moisture can build up in the attic, potentially damaging the structure and degrading the roof system.
 It can also lead to mold.